hoegge/documentation/getting-started/projections.md

 A projection starts with a selector, in this case `fromAll()`.
 Another possibility is `fromCategory({category})` which this step discusses later, but for now, `fromAll` should do.

+> COMMENT: Then don't mention it now (fromCategory) when it is not relevant, since there are also others

 The second part of a projection is a set of filters.
 There is a special filter called `$init` that sets up an initial state.
 You want to start a counter from 0 and each time Event Store observes an `ItemAdded` event for an 'Xbox One S,' increment the counter.

+> COMMENT: Isn't `when()`the filter and the items inside the JS object are handlers, and `$init`is a special handler?
+And this handler must return the initial state object of the filter shared by all handlers defined in the filter, right?
+So this might make sense to you but not to a new user at all. `ItemAdded` is then a event handler entry defined in the JS object passed to the filter.
+This example does not output the state at the end, right?

 Here is the projection, you can download it as a file [here](~/code-examples/getting-started/xbox-one-s-counter.json):